Modi govt giving full support to judiciary to resolve pending cases: Rijiju | Politics

 - India

-Union Law Minister Kiren Rijiju on Monday said the Centre is giving full support to the judiciary in resolving the cases pending before courts.
+The Centre is giving full support to the judiciary in resolving the cases pending before courts, Union Law Minister Kiren Rijiju said here.

 The minister pointed out that more than five crore cases are pending before various courts across the country.

-Rijiju was addressing the three-day 16th national conference of the ''Bharatiya Adhivakta Parishad'' at the Kurukshetra University campus here in Haryana.
+Rijiju was addressing the three-day 16th national conference of the ''Bharatiya Adhivakta Parishad'' at the Kurukshetra University campus here in Haryana on Monday.

 He said the government took steps to ''equip'' the courts well even during the COVID-19 pandemic so that the courts could function during the period.